daniel-furman/ensemble-climate-projections/README.md

 ---

 All code and data required to reproduce research presented at the SICB 2021 and [SCCUR 2019](https://drive.google.com/drive/u/0/folders/15nZUMuGLiINuhSuP6DJ6hg27YKZxeC9A) conferences.
-See [`Comparing_MLs.ipynb`](https://nbviewer.jupyter.org/github/daniel-furman/ensemble-climate-projections/blob/main/Comparing_MLs.ipynb) first.
-Spatial predictions were powered by the pyimpute library, see my [contributions](https://github.com/perrygeo/pyimpute/pull/21) merged at v.0.2 (_main.py).
+See the online notebook first: [`Comparing_MLs.ipynb`](https://nbviewer.jupyter.org/github/daniel-furman/ensemble-climate-projections/blob/main/Comparing_MLs.ipynb) first.
+Spatial predictions were powered by the pyimpute library, see my [contributions](https://github.com/perrygeo/pyimpute/pull/21) merged at v.
+0.2 (_main.py).

 ### Workflow

 ---

 The `ML_sdms_.py` scripts train and validate ML classifiers using the PyCaret library.
 The outputs are available in `Comparing_MLs.ipynb` alongside geospatial predictions and future suitability ensemble analyses.
-Predictions were checked by also performing the predcitions in RStudio, with the traditionally used dismo package, in `sdms_2020.R`.
 The two pre-processing scripts (`CMIP6_preprocessing.py` and `shapefile_preprocessing.R`) efficiently piped geospatial data to its own [repository](https://github.com/daniel-furman/xantusia-data) which can be cloned before re-running the workflow (<1 GB).
-Lastly, `_main.py` fixed deprecated code within the pyimpute library, critical to performing geospatial classification in Python, which was [merged](https://github.com/perrygeo/pyimpute/pull/21) to the master branch for version 0.2.

 ### Data